AlloyTeam/omi-cli/README.md

 $ omi init [project name]           // in new directroy named project name
 ```

-omi-cli will run npm command to install dependencies automatically.
+Scaffolding is based on webpack2. omi-cli will run npm command to install dependencies automatically.
 You could switch the mirror source with:

 ```
 $ omi init app -m cnpm